 Data as of May 4, 2020.
-Waterfall plot of best tumor response for fourteen patients with KRAS mutant NSCLC, including KRASG12C, who had baseline target lesions assessed and at least one radiologic follow-up assessment of target lesion size.
+Waterfall plot of best tumor response for fourteen patients with KRAS mutant NSCLC, including KRAS^{G12C}, who had baseline target lesions assessed and at least one radiologic follow-up assessment of target lesion size.
 Percentage (Y axis) represents the percentage change from baseline in the Sum of Longest Diameters of target lesions using RECIST 1.1.
 Colors represent different KRAS mutations.
 Data are presented for the efficacy evaluable population (N=29) defined as participants with baseline and at least one post-baseline scan or who died or had clinical progression prior to first post-baseline scan.
-Five patients are not represented in this figure: 1 patients had death due to clinical progression prior to first scan, 1 patient did not have measurements for one of the target lesions but progressed developing new lesion, and 3 patients had missing tumor measurements in the database at the time of data extract.
+Five patients are not represented in this figure: 1 patients had death due to clinical progression prior to first post-baseline scan. are presented developing new lesion, and 3 patients had missing tumor measurements in the database at the time of data extract.